Katharine Graham: Watergate

 Graham presided over the Post at a crucial time in its history.
 The Post played an integral role in unveiling the Watergate conspiracy which ultimately led to the resignation of President Richard Nixon.

 Graham and editor Bradlee first experienced challenges when they published the content of the Pentagon Papers.
 When Post reporters Bob Woodward and Carl Bernstein brought the Watergate story to Bradlee, Graham supported their investigative reporting and Bradlee ran stories about Watergate when few other news outlets were reporting on the matter.

 In conjunction with the Watergate scandal, Graham was the subject of one of the best-known threats in American journalistic history.
 It occurred in 1972, when Nixon's attorney general, John Mitchell, warned reporter Carl Bernstein about a forthcoming article: "Katie Graham's gonna get her tit caught in a big fat wringer if that's published."
 The Post published the quote, although Bradlee cut the words her tit.
 Graham later observed that it was "especially strange of [Mitchell] to call me Katie, which no one has ever called me."
+(Graham's nickname was "Kay".)